 Understanding their users

 Let’s set the stage.
 This tool was designed to be used in St John’s Terminal, A building recently acquired by Google to be transformed into a 5 floor workspace.
-Their users are internal employees and guests who can have a multitude of technical experience levels.
+Their users are internal employees and guests who can have a wide range of technical experience levels.
 Google categorized these users into 3 groups.

 L1 - These users have minimal technical knowledge and simply needed to change the displays/music in a meeting room.